 Our offices and most facilities remain open.
 For services that can be conducted remotely, we ask that consideration be given to doing so.
 You may also call our main switch board, reception, by calling 807-226-5241 ext.
 201 or emailing [email protected], to discuss all options available.

 Sioux Narrows – Nestor Falls Fitness Centres

 We cannot operate them under their previous model; membership only access, equipment wiped down by patrons, and entering and exiting on a self-managing, honour system.
 They shall remain closed.
 If this situation should change, information here will be updated.
 Further information, generally, regarding this decision is found below.

 When permitted, there are centres that are have been open in the region, we know.
 The difference between these centres and ours, is that they are staffed.
 If there were/are public centres operating under different arrangements, without staff on site, we cannot speak to those.
 We can only speak to the protocols that we have worked with the department of public health to clarify.
 Self-cleaning before and after use by members is not sufficient, nor is voluntary cleaning or asking persons to not enter the centre and wait for a user to exit before another one enters.

 As said, this cannot be carried out by members on a voluntary basis.
-Our agency is obligated, during the pandemic, when permitted to operate by the province and department of public health, to ensure these measures are being followed.
+Our agency is obligated to operate by the province Ontario’s and department of public health’s guidelines and regulations.